CALS Previous Award Recipients

 This award was established by the college’s Equity and Diversity Committee to recognize contributions to activities and programs that advance the academic and professional climate of diversity, respect, inclusion and equity in CALS.

-2024: Beth Ann A. Workmaster, Plant and Agroecosystems Sciences
+2024: Beth Ann A. Workmaster, Plant and Agroecosystem Sciences

 2023: What’s Eating My Plants?, Plant Pathology student organization